 What does inflammation feel like?

-Acute inflammation is characterized by obvious symptoms like redness, pain, and swelling in the area.
+Acute inflammation is characterized by obvious inflammation symptoms like redness, pain, and swelling in the area.
 You’ve probably experienced this when you’ve suffered a minor injury, like a burn, bruise, or scrape.
-The symptoms of chronic inflammation, however, are a little more elusive, which is why many people suffer from it for years without being able to identify exactly what’s going on with their health.
+Chronic inflammation symptoms, however, are a little more elusive, which is why many people suffer from it for years without being able to identify exactly what’s going on with their health.